jesseburstrom/client_system/README.md

 Fixed Flutter to Unity communication by adding also websocket communication.
 There is one that also works with webGL luckily!
 I have also put up good workflow between Online/Local developement in Unity, Flutter, NodeJS and React.
-Working on all those old and new fixes...
+3D dices now works in demo!
+Working on making it all better UI and visually now technical issues mainly fixed!

 2022-05-22